 The Science Behind Pseudomonas Control With The Orca

-Researching water treatment since 1993 has enabled us to build up ample data on Pseudomonas control methods and prove the efficacy of the Orca system with case studies and scientific reports.
+Researching water treatment since 1993 has enabled us to build up ample data on Pseudomonas control methods.
+We are also able to prove the efficacy of the Orca system for Pseudomonas control with case studies and scientific reports.

-With a PhD in Legionella control, ProEconomy founder Dr Birgitta Bedford has researched and compiled a list of 40 scientific papers that support copper and silver ionisation for Pseudomonas control, some of which you can view here.
+With a PhD in Legionella control, ProEconomy founder Dr Birgitta Bedford has researched and compiled a list of 40 scientific papers that support copper and silver ionisation for water treatment, some of which you can view here.

 Lutz, J.K. & Lee, J., 2011.

 Prevalence and antimicrobial resistance of Pseudomonas aeruginosa in swimming pools and hot tubs.

 Int.
 J. Environ.
 Res.
 Public Health, 8, 554-564.